 This is underpinned by the requirements of the National Quality Framework and is not a new or recent development.

-The good news for the 1800+ Australian services subscribing to Penelope is that we’ve designed their quality program to step them through a comprehensive and collaborative ongoing self-assessment that automatically informs their real-time digital QIP.
-Our role is simplifying the 636-page Guide to the National Quality Framework and tailoring self-assessment schedules to reflect the make up of each subscribing service.
-Any changes to the requirements for assessment and rating are included in updates to the platform ahead of their implementation so that our partner services are always aligned with current regulation and accepted better practice.
-We streamline and improve on the format of ACECQA’s optional tools and do the hard work involved in developing solutions to transition through regulatory change so that our members can simply log in on their computers, phones or devices and be guided through what they need to know and do.
+The good news for the 2600+ Australian services subscribing to Penelope is that we have designed their quality program to step them through a comprehensive and collaborative ongoing self-assessment that automatically informs their real-time digital QIP.
+Our role is to simplify the 636-page Guide to the National Quality Framework and tailor self-assessment schedules to reflect the makeup of each subscribing service.
+Any changes to the requirements for assessment and rating are included in updates to the platform ahead of their implementation so that our partner services are always aligned with current regulations and accepted best practice.
+We streamline and improve on the format used by ACECQA’s optional tool and do the complex work of developing solutions to the challenges of transitioning through regulatory changes.
+With this in place, our members can simply log in on their computers, phones or devices and be guided through what they need to know and do.

-If you’re unfamiliar with Penelope and would like to find out more, please feel free to reply to this email, phone us on 1300 435 962 or sign up for a free trial now at penelope.com.au.
+To find out more, please phone us on 1300 435 962 or sign up for a free trial now at penelope.com.au.